Welcome! You've taken a positive step in the right direction.

 Once you've scheduled your first appointment, you will be emailed a link to complete your intake online.
 Please make sure to do this before you come in if at all possible.
 It's not automatic, so if you haven't received it on the day of your first appointment, or if you're scheduling for the same day, please call, text or email your acupuncturist to request it.
 They may not have seen your new appointment yet.

 Wear loose, comfortable clothing that you can push above your knees and elbows.

 Sleeveless tops are helpful if you have shoulder issues.
-Loose necked tee shirts or very open scoop necked shirts or button up shirts allow me to get to the area if you have upper back tension/pain or neck pain if you have pain in these areas.
+Loose necked tee shirts or very open scoop necked shirts or button up shirts allow us to get to the area if you have upper back tension/pain or neck pain if you have pain in these areas.

 You'll need to remove your shoes and socks - at the table!
 There could be needles on the floor.
 Wear your shoes to the tables!

 Payment for services (treatments) is by cash or check.
 If you have an HSA (Health Savings Account) with a debit card, you may use that to pay for treatments.
-If you have insurance that covers acupucnture, you pay me and I provide a form for you to get reimbursed.
+If you have insurance that covers acupucnture, you pay your acupuncturist and then ask them provide a form for you to get reimbursed.
 Ask about this if it applies to you.
 You can use any form of legal tender for herbs and retail items.